vibimvab/blackjack/README.md

-# blackjack
+# Blackjack
-Project after first semenster of my college.
+Project after first semester of my college.
+Used pygame module to create blackjack.
-V3 is the most object-oriented one.
+V3 is most object-oriented and has more options for players.